List of adaptations of Slender Man: Slender: The Eight Pages

-Slender: The Eight Pages originally called Slender, follows an unseen protagonist being perused by the Slender Man.
-The character must collect all eight pages with mysterious messages and drawings on them in a forest.
-Failing to collect all pages and getting caught by Slender Man will trigger a Jump scare, leading to a Game over screen.
-It was developed by the developer Mark J. Hadley and released by his one-man studio Parsec Productions.
+Slender: The Eight Pages, originally simply titled Slender, follows an unseen protagonist as they are chased down by the Slender Man.
+The character must collect eight pages, which feature mysterious messages and drawings on them, in a forest.
+Failing to collect all pages and getting caught by Slender Man will trigger a jump scare, leading to a game over screen.
+It was developed by Mark J. Hadley and released by his one-man studio Parsec Productions.